 - Preheat the oven to 350°F and line a baking tray with parchment paper.
 Set aside.

-- In a large bowl, whisk the oil, brown sugar, and mashed banana until well combined.1 ripe banana, 1/2 cup butter, 2/3 cups dark brown sugar
+- In a large bowl, whisk the oil, brown sugar, and mashed banana until well combined.1/3 cup mashed bananas, 1/2 cup unsalted butter, 2/3 cups dark brown sugar

-- Add in egg and vanilla and continue whisking.1 egg, 1 tbsp vanilla
+- Add in egg and vanilla and continue whisking.1 large egg , 1 tbsp vanilla

 - Add the flour, salt, baking powder, and baking soda.
 Fold until no flour streaks appear.1/2 tsp baking soda, 1 1/4 cups all-purpose flour, 1/2 tsp salt, 1/2 tsp baking powder